DataCircles/projects_circle/wids_datathon_2021/README.md

 # WiDS Datathon 2021

-Many members of Data Circles are competing, so the Projects Circle is providing weekly "office hours" to help.
+Many members of Data Circles community are competing in the Datathon, so the Projects Circle is providing weekly "mentor office hours" to help.

 We are still recruiting data scientists to help answer questions and provide limited mentoring to teams.